CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_lab5.md

 In this lab, you have completed the following tasks:

 - Verified preset security policies and enabled DKIM and Priority Account protection.
-- Reviewed secure posture using Configuration Analyzer and Secure Score.
-- Simulated a phishing email and performed investigation and remediation using Defender XDR.

 ### You have successfully completed the lab.
 Click on **Next >>** to proceed with the next Lab.